aosmith16/practice-repo/practice_pull_requests_other_repos.md

 a local copy so you can do the work from RStudio/your local computer.
 In this latter case, clone the repository locally.

-# Indicate upstream version of project
+# Indicate the upstream version of project

 The repository you are working with could be updated while you are making a pull request.
 To have the option to keep up-to-date, you need